 Posted by: Dean Dominguez, Instructor

 To the seasoned, well-affiliated real estate agents with hundreds of clients in their pipeline, the Zillow/Trulia merger is just another business move being made between publicly traded companies.
-Successful real estate agents move with the currents and stay afloat in rapidly changing times like these; they possess timeless and fundamental skills in customer service, follow up, and local expertise that keep them constantly in the mind’s eye of their client base.
+Successful real estate agents move with the currents and stay afloat in rapidly changing times like these; they possess timeless and fundamental traits and skills in customer service, follow up, and local expertise that keep them constantly in the mind’s eye of their client base.
 Even veteran real estate agents need to adjust to the changes; no one is immune to the ever-changing frontier.